Bohuslav Diviš

-Bohuslav Diviš (December 20 1942 in Prague – July 26 1976 in Normal, Illinois, United States) was a Czech mathematician, who worked in the field of number theory.
+Bohuslav Diviš (December 20, 1942 – July 26, 1976) was a Czech mathematician, who worked in the field of number theory.

+Biography

-Bohuslav Diviš won the Czechoslovak and International Mathematical Olympiad in 1959 and then studied mathematics at Charles University in Prague (as a student of Vojtěch Jarník).
-He wrote his thesis in 1966 and his doctorate in 1969 with a thesis on " superlattice points in multidimensional ellipsoids " at the Heidelberg University under Peter Roquette.
+Bohuslav Diviš was born on December 20, 1942, in Prague.
+He won the Czechoslovak and International Mathematical Olympiad in 1959 and then studied mathematics at Charles University in Prague (as a student of Vojtěch Jarník).
+He wrote his thesis in 1966 and his doctorate in 1969 with a thesis on "superlattice points in multidimensional ellipsoids" at the Heidelberg University under Peter Roquette.

-In 1970 Diviš became Assistant Professor at Ohio State University (USA), and after 1973 an Associate Professor.
+In 1970 Diviš became assistant professor at Ohio State University (USA), and after 1973 an associate professor.

-During a conference visit to Illinois State University he died of heart failure at the age of 33.

 He authored about 20 scientific articles.

+On July 26, 1976, during a conference visit to Illinois State University in Normal, Illinois, he died of heart failure at the age of 33.